Table of Contents

 Health Benefits of Cardamom

-Beyond its delicious flavor, cardamom is also packed with health benefits.
-It's rich in antioxidants and contains compounds that support digestion, reduce inflammation, and improve oral health.
-Some studies even suggest that it may help regulate blood pressure and cholesterol levels.
+Beyond its delicious flavor, cardamom is packed with health benefits.
+According to the National Institutes of Health (NIH), cardamom is rich in antioxidants and may help reduce inflammation.
+Research also suggests it supports digestive health and improves oral health.
+Some studies indicate it may help regulate blood pressure and cholesterol levels when consumed regularly.

 Property | Green Cardamom | Black Cardamom |